Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 It is important to add that if the Claimant had 2 years’ service he probably would have won his case because the Respondent did not follow a fair process.

 Both of these claims are from the Employment Tribunal and will not be binding authorities for future cases.
 They are also very fact sensitive, so whilst they give an indication as to how Employment Tribunals may interpret comparable cases, they should be treated with caution and we encourage our clients to contact us for advice if they are faced with any similar situations.

 We offer a variety of services to our clients, including helplines, insurance backed products for Employment Tribunal claims and other fixed fee services.
-If you would like to discuss how we can help you and your business deal with Employment Law matters, please contact either Paul Stedman, Vicky Beattie, Neal Mellor or Sarah O’Brien on 0161 832 2500.
+If you would like to discuss how we can help you and your business deal with Employment Law matters, please contact either Paul Stedman, or Vicky Beattie, on 0161 832 2500.